psychopy/workshops/source/translators/setUpVersionControl.rst

 - Ultimately, the download should have an ``..arm-64`` extension instead of ``..x-64``
 - But the *Intel* version will actually work

-  - just a little bit slower as it has to go through *Rosetta 2*
+  - just a little bit slower as it has to go through *Rosetta 2*, *Apple*'s way of translating chip instructions from *Intel* to *Apple Silicon*

 Step 4: Cloning
 -----------------------------------------

-- *Cloning* involves downloading files to your computer
+- *Cloning* involves downloading files from an online *Git* repository to your computer

   - Unlike *forking* it doesn't disassociate anyone
   - So if you clone your online fork (which is just you),